Codeuctivity/UnlockLuksOnBootByToken/readme.md

 ### 1. Adjust parameters in `cryptroot` and `generateKeyForCurrentDevice.sh`

-Replace the following values according to your system in:
+Replace the following values according to your system (use `$ lslbk` to get your parameters):

 - `sda5_crypt` -> your encrypted root partition